anthonyjcthomas/KnightsTourProblem/README.md

+## solveKT
-The fourth function "solveKT" is the the main function that initiates the Knight's Tour solution.
+The main function that initiates the Knight's Tour solution.